 Ed Picou Fellowship Grant for Graduate Studies in Earth Science

-Founded in 1981, the GCSSEPM Foundation is a tax-exempt, nonprofit organization whose primary objective is to promote the science of stratigraphy in the Gulf Coast region through research in sedimentary petrology, reservoir quality, paleontology, and any other related geological and geophysical fields, especially as it relates to petroleum geology, with emphasis in (but not limited to) the Gulf Coast region.
+Founded in 1981, the GCSSEPM Foundation is a tax-exempt, nonprofit organization whose primary objective is to promote the science of stratigraphy through research in sedimentary petrology, reservoir quality, paleontology, and any other related geological and geophysical fields, especially as they relate to petroleum geology, with emphasis in (but not limited to) the Gulf Coast region.

-Disseminate information relating to stratigraphy and related fields through lectures, seminars, research conferences, symposia, publications, educational courses, teaching aids, and by other means and material
+Dissemination of information relating to stratigraphy and related fields through lectures, seminars, research conferences, symposia, publications, educational courses, teaching aids, and by other means and material;

-Conduct programs of continuing education in stratigraphy and related studies
+To carry on programs of continuing education in stratigraphy and related studies;

-Assist in career guidance to persons interested in stratigraphy and related studies
+To assist in career guidance to those interested in stratigraphy and related studies;

-Assist public and private schools, colleges, universities, and technical schools in teaching and educating in the field of stratigraphy and related fields.
+To assist public and private schools, and colleges, universities, and technical schools in teaching and education in the field of stratigraphy and related fields.

-Therefore, we hope to support students whose theses or dissertations are related to our primary objective.
-We are primarily concerned with quality of work and how it relates to our objectives.
-By perusing the past winners of the Fellowship, you will see that we are not limited to a particular geographic area.
-We are interested in research on projects in North America/Caribbean in general, and the Gulf Coast Basin in particular.
-The maximum grant awarded will be $2500.
+Therefore, we are hoping to support students whose theses or dissertations are related to our primary objective.
+We are primarily concerned about quality of work and how it relates to our objectives.
+If you look at past winners of the Fellowship, we are not limited to a particular geographic area.
+We are interested in research on projects in North America/Caribbean in general, the Gulf Coast Basin in particular.
+Maximum grant will be for $2500.

-Submitting a proposal to the GCSSEPM indicates that you accept the following conditions:
+Submission of a proposal to the GCSSEPM indicates acceptance of the following conditions:

 The GCSSEPM Foundation will be acknowledged in the work.